 What about all of the other wine clubs?

-This page contains our current list of the best wine clubs (according to our research).
-Our reviews are sometimes snapshots, and sometimes we track the quality of a company closely for years.
-We also change our minds about monthly wine clubs when their quality or value go up or down.
+This page contains my current list of the best wine clubs (according to my experience).
+My reviews are sometimes snapshots, and sometimes I track the quality of a company closely for years.
+I also change my mind about monthly wine clubs when their quality or value go up or down.

-If you’re wondering about a specific brand that isn’t on this list, there’s a reason it’s not here: some don’t make this list for one reason or another even though we think they’re great; there are many "popular" wine clubs which we don’t think are good enough to be on this list (or sometimes even to provide a full review for); and some we just haven’t reviewed (we do not review every wine of the month club).
-Browse all of the wine clubs we’ve reviewed.
+If you’re wondering about a specific brand that isn’t on this list, there’s a reason it’s not here, even if it’s great.
+There are many "popular" wine clubs which I don’t think are good enough to be on this list (or sometimes even to provide a full review for) and some I just haven’t reviewed (I do not review every wine of the month club).
+Browse all of the wine clubs I’ve reviewed.

 Specialty Wine Clubs Worth Exploring

-Not every wine club that we think is great belongs on this list.
-Usually these are specialty clubs that we think are excellent, but not suitable for everyone.
-Here are our top 3 wine clubs that don’t make this list but are absolutely worth joining.
+Not every wine club that I think is great belongs on this list.
+Usually these are specialty clubs that I think are excellent, but not suitable for everyone.
+Here are several excellent wine clubs that don’t make this list but are absolutely worth joining.

 Roscioli Italian Wine Club